Abhinandan-Kushwaha/Fireworks/README.md

 <Fireworks/>
 ```

-The parameters like speed of the explosion, density of fireworks and the colors can be customized
+The parameters like the speed of the explosions, the density of fireworks and the colors of the fire can be customized.

 ```javascript
 <Fireworks